malwarepad/cavOS/docs/install.md

 ## Dependencies: macOS
 I have not done any testing inside macOS.
 When anyone does so, please edit this file accordingly.

-I can imagine that the cross compiler would work fine, but installing GRUB by creating loopback devices wouldn't work. **The recommendation of Docker or even virtual machines persists to this OS too.**
+I can imagine that the cross compiler would work fine, but installing Limine by creating loopback devices wouldn't work. **The recommendation of Docker or even virtual machines persists to this OS too.**

 ## Get the cross-compiler
 If you got your dependencies sorted out, then this step is relatively simple!
 Just run `make tools`.